Building a Terrace in Backyard

-If you want to build a terrace, orientation is particularly important, because it affects how much sun you get.
+If you want to build a terrace in backyard, orientation is particularly important, because it affects how much sun you get.
 But also consider your habits:

 - South orientation: the strong midday sun shines directly on the terrace.
 Perfect for sun worshippers.